Cancer research: Cancer epigenetics

-Cancer growth

 Diet and cancer

 Periods of intermittent fasting (time-restricted feeding which may not include caloric restriction) is investigated for potential usefulness in cancer prevention and treatment and as of 2021 additional trials are needed to elucidate the risks and benefits.
 In some cases, "caloric restrictions could hinder both cancer growth and progression, besides enhancing the efficacy of chemotherapy and radiation therapy".
 Caloric restriction mimetics, including some present in foods like spermidine, are also investigated for these or similar reasons.
 Such and similar dietary supplements may contribute to prevention or treatment, with candidate substances including apigenin, berberine, jiaogulan, and rhodiola rosea.

 Research funding

 Cancer research is funded by government grants, charitable foundations and pharmaceutical and biotechnology companies.

 In the early 2000s, most funding for cancer research came from taxpayers and charities, rather than from corporations.
 In the US, less than 30% of all cancer research was funded by commercial researchers such as pharmaceutical companies.
 Per capita, public spending on cancer research by taxpayers and charities in the US was five times as much in 2002–03 as public spending by taxpayers and charities in the 15 countries that were full members of the European Union.
 As a percentage of GDP, the non-commercial funding of cancer research in the US was four times the amount dedicated to cancer research in Europe.
 Half of Europe's non-commercial cancer research is funded by charitable organizations.

 The National Cancer Institute is the major funding institution in the United States.
-In the 2016 fiscal year, the NCI funded $5.2 billion in cancer research.
+In the 2023 fiscal year, the NCI funded $7.1 billion in cancer research.